Born's Rule for Arbitrary Cauchy Surfaces: Remarks

 Bloch's result in the latter form is a special case of the curved Born rule and Theorem~\ref{thm:prob}; in the former form it is a special case of Remark~\ref{rem:non-interacting} above.
 Our result goes further in that (i)~we do not require that $\Sigma$ be horizontal in the regions considered; (ii)~we do not require the absence of interaction in the regions considered; and (iii)~we admit a variable number of particles. \item Some natural questions about multi-time wave functions $\phi$ are, how do we know what the ``right'' definition of, or the ``right'' equations for, $\phi$ are?
 After all, there are many functions on $\sS$ as in \eqref{sSdef} that agree with $\psi_t$ on all simultaneous configurations (i.e., on $\Gamma(\Sigma_t)$), and there may be several simple criteria selecting particular such functions.
 And, how do we know that $\sS$ is the ``right'' domain of definition for $\phi$?
 Our results provide some answers: Since $\psi_\Sigma$ is the restriction of $\phi$ to $\Gamma(\Sigma)$, the curved Born rule provides a direct connection between $\phi$ and detection probabilities---quantities that are measurable, at least in principle.
-Even if many different functions could be called wave functions, the one that we know is directly connected to detection probabilities is the one whose evolution, when expressed as a hypersurface evolution, satisfies (IL) and \x{(FS)}.
+Even if many different functions could be called wave functions, the one that we know is directly connected to detection probabilities is the one whose evolution, when expressed as a hypersurface evolution, satisfies (IL) and (PL).
 Moreover, this connection holds only for spacelike configurations (except in the absence of interaction), so that $\sS$ is naturally selected as a domain.
-(Note that in most models it is selected as well by the condition that the multi-time evolution equations be consistent \cite{pt:2013a,pt:2013c}.) \item Our result has the following implications for Bohmian mechanics \cite{DT09}.
-To begin with, for a single Dirac particle, the Bohmian world line is an integral curve of the current vector field $j^\mu=\overline{\psi} \gamma^\mu \psi$ (which is everywhere timelike or lightlike) and is random with $|\psi|^2$ distributed initial condition.
-It is known that the random point where the trajectory intersects a given Cauchy surface $\Sigma$ in the absence of detectors has the curved Born distribution $\overline{\psi}(x)\, \gamma^\mu n_\mu(x)\, \psi(x)\, d^3x$.
-Our result shows that also in the presence of detectors along $\Sigma$, the intersection point, which coincides with the detection point, has the curved Born distribution on $\Sigma$ (whereas the intersection point with another surface $\Sigma'$ does not).
+(Note that in most models it is selected as well by the condition that the multi-time evolution equations be consistent \cite{pt:2013a,pt:2013c}.) \item We now describe the implications of our result for Bohmian mechanics \cite{DT09}.
+But first we recall that, in contrast to other versions of quantum mechanics, the definition of Bohmian mechanics involves no postulates about detection results, and already the horizontal Born rule about detection results and the associated collapse rule are theorems derived from the equation of motion applied to all particles (including those forming the detector) and the quantum equilibrium distribution of their configuration \cite[Sec.~9.1--2]{DT09}.